PrimaryStrawberry/FionnaManagerDecomp/README.md

 ## Changes

  - Added Buttons to instantly set maximum stats.
- - a node change for the buttons
+ - a node change for the buttons (from Node2D -> VBoxContainer)
- - added an android sdk thingy, idk
+ - added android compilation
  - Fixed bug with reset button (now it resets bust correctly)

+> [!IMPORTANT]
+> If you want more quality of life features, feel free to ask!
+I will make a seporate branch!

  ## How I did this
  I found a tool called [gdsdecomp.](https://github.com/bruvzg/gdsdecomp)